Image SEO: 6 Advanced Optimization Strategies

 3. Optimize Browser Caching for Image Files

-Browser caching is a mechanism that allows a user’s browser to store copies of resources like images so that they don’t need to be downloaded each time the user visits the website.
+Browser caching is a mechanism that enables a user’s browser to store copies of resources, such as images, so that they don’t need to be downloaded each time the user visits the website.
 This can significantly speed up load times, especially for returning visitors.

 Impact on Image SEO